Poetry With A Mission

 Trojan Horses, Golden Calves

-Which nowadays, often reflects a glitzy Las Vegas sheen.
+Which nowadays often just reflects a glitzy Las Vegas sheen.

-We’re seeing Christian singers who’ve fans falling at their feet,
+And hence all those Christian singers who have fans falling at their feet,

-Not the Lord of whom they sing, who such placement is denied.
+And not the Lord of whom they sing, who such placement is thus denied.

 However, God wouldn’t want His picture adorning such CDs,